flink-extended/dl-on-flink/flink-ai-flow/README.md

 model training, model evaluation, model service, model inference, monitoring, etc.
 Throughout the entire workflow, Flink is used as the general purpose computing engine.

-In addition to the capability of orchestrating a group of batch jobs, by leveraging an event-based scheduler, Flink AI Flow also supports workflows that contain streaming jobs.
+In addition to the capability of orchestrating a group of batch jobs, by leveraging an event-based scheduler(enhanced version of Airflow), Flink AI Flow also supports workflows that contain streaming jobs.
 Such capability is quite useful for complicated real-time machine learning systems as well as other real-time workflows in general.